unmannedlab/imu_lidar_calibration/README.md

 - [Ceres - 1.14.0](http://ceres-solver.org/installation.html)
 - [ndt_omp](https://github.com/APRIL-ZJU/ndt_omp)

+I am in the process of dockerizing this repository.
 ## Install

 - Clone the source code for [ndt_omp](https://github.com/APRIL-ZJU/ndt_omp) and build it in your catkin workspace